-Through the Nurse Navigator program, cancer patients at the MDC have a personal guide to lead them through diagnosis and treatment.
-A diagnosis of cancer is often devastating to the patient and family.
-Our Nurse Navigator program pairs a certified oncology nurse with a patient who has cancer to help coordinate care throughout diagnosis, treatment and recovery.
+A diagnosis of cancer is often devastating to a patient and their family.
+Our nurse navigator program pairs a certified oncology nurse with a patient to help coordinate care throughout diagnosis, treatment and recovery.
 After the doctor explains the treatment plan, the nurse navigator reviews it with the patient to be sure all questions are answered.
 Then she remains in regular contact with the patient.
-In fact, patients can call their nurse navigator with questions or concerns anytime day or night at anytime during their cancer experience.
+In fact, patients can call their nurse navigator with questions or concerns around-the-clock at any point during their cancer experience.

 The Nurse Navigator